discos/doc/developer/protocols/backends.rst

 Introduction
 ============

-*DISCOS BACKEND PROTOCOL* consits of newline separated text messages sent synchronously over a TCP/IP connection.
+*DISCOS BACKEND PROTOCOL* consits of carriage-return  + newline separated text messages sent synchronously over a TCP/IP connection.
 Messages can be of two kinds: request and reply.
 Requests are sent from a client to a server, while replies are sent from the server in response to a client's request.
 Each